 Director of Drama and Theatre Studies: Mrs E Brown, BA (Hons) Wales

-Drama Teacher: Mrs J Harris, BA (Hons) Reading
+Drama Teacher: Mrs R Kempton, BA (Hons) Kingston

 Drama is an exciting, creative and challenging course which develops understanding of a wide range of issues and themes.
 By exploring a variety of theatrical genres and styles, through theatre visits, workshops and practical work, you will analyse your own process and skills, both verbally and in written form, stimulating depth and breadth in your subsequent performance work.
 These skills of self-evaluation, communication and co-operation are invaluable in whatever career path you ultimately choose.

 Candidates are required to demonstrate knowledge and understanding of:

 • different genres and performance styles, both abstract and naturalistic, and from a range of historical perspectives;

 • the ways in which performers and designers communicate meaning to an audience;